BellezaEmporium/bellezaemporium.github.io/EA_Analysis.md

 The initial target was a set of EA App local data files that were clearly not plaintext.
 Rather than guessing blindly, I began by identifying the process that touched the files and then pivoted into the binary that handled the relevant reads and writes.

-The binary exposed a number of useful class and symbol names, including `eax::foundation::Sha3Hasher` and `eax::foundation::DirtyPiecewiseHasher`, which immediately suggested there was a reusable hashing subsystem under the hood.
+The binary exposed a number of useful class and symbol names, including `eax::foundation::Sha3Hasher` and `eax::foundation::DirtyPiecewiseHasher`, which immediately suggested they've ditched the library imports for an in-house solution, rather than exposing OpenSSL libraries directly.
-That was the first hint that the protection logic was probably not custom cryptography, just standard algorithms hidden behind internal wrappers.
+That was the first hint that the protection logic was probably linked to a reimplementation of basic cryptography functions.

 ## First foothold in the binary

-The first important decompiled function is the Sha3Hasher.
+First, let's dive into the Sha3Hasher set of functions.

 For algorithm IDs `6`, `7`, and `8`, it constructs an `eax::foundation::Sha3Hasher` object and sets digest sizes of 16, 32, and 64 bytes respectively, making `alg=7` the SHA3-256 path.
+I'm specifically precising this here, because if you point back to the first writeup, it was already the main hashing function being used.

 That mapping mattered because it gave me a reliable runtime filter.
 Once I knew `alg=7` meant SHA3-256, I could stop chasing every hash-related call and focus only on the specific object family I cared about.

 ## The key helper function

 The real breakthrough came from another function below it.
-In decompiled form, it creates an `alg=7` hasher, feeds it two inputs through one virtual method, finalizes once through another virtual method, then hashes a third component and finalizes again.
+That function created an `alg=7` hasher, fed two inputs through one virtual method, finalizes once through another virtual method, then hashes a third component and finalizes again.

 In simplified form, the routine behaves like this: